cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/prerequisites.md

 ## Manager Resources

-The Cloudify Manager requires at least:
+Resources requirements for installing Cloudify Manager or one of its components:

  -       | Minimum | Recommended |
 ---------|---------|-------------|